Category Archives: Tractors

 You’ll notice the bug is sporting a new seat. (not mounted yet) That’s one thing to do while in here.
 The list is : install the deck, Re-wire all the electrical. ( going to be dangerous) I’ll need a new battery.
 Fix some rubber bumper buttons (where the body sits on the frame).
 Oh there will be other details as well.
 As soon as it warms up we shall start….. maybe tomorrow.

 It’s tomorrow !
 And I tore into the wiring..
 I have practice..
 And I know the colour code for the wires.
+Let’s do it while things are fresh in my mind.
 Safety switches are removed and all the excess wires removed too..

-Just like the “yard beetle” The wires are in a loom and the key switch is taped up.
-Solenoid moved and everything cleaned.
+Just like the “yard beetle” wires are in a loom and the key switch is taped up.
+Solenoid moved and everything tidied up.

 I liked the first one sooo much..I want to collect them..
 So why not get a second one.